-Our Draft Case for Change published in July 2018 sets out the challenges being faced by local hospital services.
+Our Draft Case for Change, which was published in July 2018, sets out the challenges being faced by local hospital services.
 This included feedback from staff and patients of their current experiences of working in, or using, our hospital services.

 By working together across South Tyneside and Sunderland, our aim is to improve patient experiences, address vulnerable service areas and deliver the highest possible quality and safety standards to improve our patient outcomes and deliver clinical excellence in everything we do.
 We also need to make sure we deliver this within the financial and other resources available to us.

 Phase Two of the Path to Excellence is looking at surgical care and how we look after people who need an operation.

 When we talk about ‘surgery’ or ‘surgical services’, this covers two main areas: